LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Experiments

+\textbf{Experimental Benchmarks} To ensure a comprehensive assessment, we evaluate LADY on two complementary benchmarks: \textbf{NAVSIM}~\cite{dauner2024navsim} for open-loop planning accuracy and \textbf{Bench2Drive}~\cite{jia2024bench2drive} for closed-loop driving capability.
+Consistent with standard works, we report the Predictive Driver Model Score (PDMS) for NAVSIM and the multi-ability results for Bench2Drive, enabling a holistic view of both planning quality and execution robustness.

-The input of LADY consists of multi-frame sensor information alongside noisy anchor trajectories.
-For the final evaluation, the output is an 8-waypoint trajectory spanning $4$ seconds, sampled at 2Hz, with each waypoint defined by x, y and heading coordinates.
-Additionally, LADY is trained from scratch for 100 epochs on the \texttt{navtrain} split using the Adam optimizer across $4$ NVIDIA RTX 4090 GPUs ($48$ GB each), with a total batch size of $4$.
-We set the initial learning rate to $1 \times 10^{-4}$ and employ a \texttt{ReduceLROnPlateau} scheduler ($\texttt{patience} = 10$ and $\texttt{factor} = 0.5$).
-Specially, LADY is trained with a fixed history length of $10$ frames—comprising the current frame and the preceding $9$ time steps frames—covering a $5.0$-second span at 2Hz; data with fewer than 10 frames is prepended with zeros to meet the required length.
-Furthermore, for the diffusion-based trajectory decoder, we stack $2$ cascaded diffusion decoder layers and employ a truncated diffusion policy as DiffusionDrive~\cite{liao2024diffusiondrive}: during training, we truncate the diffusion schedule to $50$ out of $1000$ steps to diffuse the $100$ clustered anchor trajectories, thereby enriching multi-modal representations.
-At inference, we only perform 2 denoising steps and select the highest-scoring predicted trajectory for evaluation.
-Evaluation is conducted on the NVIDIA Jetson AGX Orin ($32$ GB), a widely adopted embedded platform for autonomous driving applications.
-Finally, LADY integrates the RWKV architecture following Flash Linear Attention~\cite{yang2024fla}.
+\textbf{Implementation Details} LADY takes multi-frame camera and LiDAR features, along with the ego-vehicle's state and noisy anchor trajectories, as inputs.
+Specifically, LADY is trained with a fixed historical context of $10$ frames (spanning $5.0$ seconds at $2\text{ Hz}$); sequences shorter than this horizon are prepended with zero tensors to ensure uniform temporal length.
+The final output consists of an $8$-waypoint trajectory spanning $4$ seconds (sampled at $2\text{ Hz}$), where each waypoint comprises 2D coordinates $(x, y)$ and heading $\theta$.
+The model is trained from scratch for $100$ epochs on the standard training splits of the respective benchmarks (i.e., \texttt{navtrain} for NAVSIM and the official \texttt{Base} training set for Bench2Drive).
+We employ the Adam optimizer with a total batch size of $4$, distributed across $4$ NVIDIA RTX 4090 GPUs ($48$ GB each).
+The learning rate is initialized at $1 \times 10^{-4}$ and managed by a \texttt{ReduceLROnPlateau} scheduler ($\texttt{patience} = 10$, $\texttt{factor} = 0.5$).
+For the diffusion-based trajectory decoder, we employ a cascaded architecture with $2$ diffusion decoder layers and adopt the truncated diffusion policy from DiffusionDrive~\cite{liao2025diffusiondrive}.
+During training, we truncate the diffusion schedule to $50$ out of $1000$ steps to diffuse $100$ clustered anchor trajectories, thereby enriching multi-modal representations.
+Notably, to ensure real-time performance, we perform only $2$ denoising steps during inference and select the highest-scoring trajectory for evaluation.
+To validate deployment feasibility, all efficiency metrics are measured on an NVIDIA Jetson AGX Orin ($32$ GB), a standard embedded platform for autonomous systems.
+Besides, our RWKV implementation incorporates the optimized Flash Linear Attention kernels~\cite{yang2024fla}.